 Jack Clay was one of 9 men from 2/4th who was sent to Pulau Blakang Maki.
 Please read further

-Jack Clay married 1940 Frances Helen Bedford.
+Jack Clay married 1940 to Frances Helen Bedford.
 They had one daughter Ann.

 Below, Frances’ father dies while Jack is POW.

 Prior to enlisting Jack was living in Fremantle area and employed as a tractor driver.

 6 May 1947, at Harvey, Jack legally applied to change his birth name, ‘Clarence William’ to ‘John William Clay’.

 After the war he found employment with WAGR and was found to be residing in Marmion Street, Palmyra.
 They remained here through to 1972 although Frances died suddenly in 1965.

 In 1975 Jack remarried Ethel Best.

 Jack Clay died in Rockingham in 25 October 1985 aged 69 years.